SNAP: Semantic Stories for Next Activity Prediction: The model

 \subsection{SNAP}

 The main idea of the SNAP model is based on the concept of semantic stories.
 Through narratives and special structure, stories include semantics and meaning, making them a universal elements of the human experience.
-In the context of processes, stories can help in describing and structuring a process and add meaning to the process data.
-Thus, in order to utilize all the available information in the process event log, we construct a story that captures the semantic information of each prefix trace.
-It provides a unified textual representation of the traces which allows us to fine-tune LFMs and achieve state-of-the-art results.
+In the context of processes, stories can help describe and structure a process and add meaning to the process data.
+Thus, to utilize all the available information in the process event log, we construct a story that captures the semantic information of each prefix trace.
+It provides a unified textual representation of the traces that allow us to fine-tune LFMs and achieve state-of-the-art results.
 The general steps of SNAP are presented in Algorithm \ref{alg:algorithm}.

-\textbf{List of attributes design} - The original event logs consist of $L$ different attributes.
-In many cases, only several features should take part in the semantic story template.
+\textbf{List of attributes} - The original event logs consist of $L$ different attributes.
+In many cases, only a few features should be part of the semantic story.
 There are two main reasons for that assertion.
-First, an LFM is limited in its input size (e.g., the 512 tokens limit in BERT), and second, we argue and empirically test that not all attributes are statistically significant for the classification task.
-We suggest to use an XGBoost classification model for feature selection and set a threshold on the attributes' importance.
+First, an LFM is limited in its input size (e.g., the 512 token limit in BERT), and second, we argue and empirically test that not all attributes are statistically significant for the classification task.
+We suggest using an XGBoost classification model for feature selection and set a threshold on the attributes' importance.

 Temporal features are computed from trace timestamps.
 For example, the time from the case start and the time from the previous activity is computed and added to the features list as a new temporal feature.